RManra22/Sender-receiver-/sender & receiver/README.txt

+Team Members:
+Roberto Manra robertmanra@csu.fullerton.edu
+Declan Tran declantran@csu.fullerton.edu

+How to run the program
+1. Open a terminal and go to where the program files are loacted

-1. Clean up leftover IPC resources (shared memory + queues)
+2. Clean up leftover IPC resources (optional)
 Run:
 ipcs -m
 ipcs -q